vs-sat-dev/CIFAR-10/README.md

 ![](CIFAR-10.jpg)

 The strategy is based on pooling steps to decrease width and height dimensions to 1*1 and then pass it to feed-forward classifier.

+I played some time with custom hyperparameter tuning and got 92.07% accuracy on the test dataset.

+I didn't try other architectures and decided to look at results that would after automatic(optuna) hyperparameter tuning.